andy-k/wolges/README.txt

 pointer is at an accepting state.
 In play_left, the move always ends at the anchor square.
 In play_right, the move may not end at the anchor square as that move would duplicate the one just recorded in play_left.

-Ordinarily, single-tile moves are generated twice for each direction.
-To avoid this, at least two tiles must have been played from the rack, or at least one tile from the rack when the move is unique.
-For one direction, all moves are unique; for the other, a move is unique if there was a tile placed from the rack on a square with no cross sets, which implies that there is no adjacent tile in the perpendicular direction that would generate the same move.
-In the implementation language, true is 1 and false is 0, so the condition is simply (num_played + is_unique >= 2).

 So each iteration of play_left and play_right is concerned with completing a word, recording if necessary, and trying to place one more tile.
 If there is a